Co-sleeping: Association with sudden infant death syndrome (SIDS)

 Co-sleeping can often be regarded as an unnecessary practice that can be associated with issues such as sudden infant death syndrome (SIDS).
 However, research shows that opinions vary in the association between SIDS and co-sleeping.
 The most controversial issue regarding SIDS is whether bed sharing is a main cause, and whether it should be avoided or encouraged.

-Research indicates that co-sleeping, particularly bed sharing should be avoided as it increases the risk of SIDS.
-Controversially, research shows that if co-sleeping practices are done in an appropriate and safe manner it can be very beneficial and reduce risk of SIDS occurring.
-The Pacific Islands Families study, conducted in New Zealand, showed that the adoption of safe bed-sharing and room-sharing practices were saving infant lives and that there was no infant that died from SIDS.
+Some research indicates that SIDS risk increases with co-sleeping, particularly bed-sharing; other research indicates that co-sleeping done in an "appropriate and safe" manner reduces SIDS risk.
+As an example of the latter, the Pacific Islands Families study, conducted in New Zealand, indicated that the adoption of safe bed-sharing and room-sharing practices were saving infant lives, and found no examples of an infant dying from SIDS.

-Arguments In favor
+Arguments in favor

 One study reported mothers getting more sleep and breast-feeding by co-sleeping than other arrangements.
 Parents also experience less exhaustion with such ease in feeding and comforting their child by simply reaching over to the child.
 As a result, co-sleeping also increases the responsiveness of parents to their child's needs.

 It has been argued that co-sleeping evolved over five million years, that it alters the infant's sleep experience and the number of maternal inspections of the infant, and that it provides a beginning point for considering possibly unconventional ways of helping reduce the risk of sudden infant death syndrome (SIDS).

 Stress hormones are lower in mothers and babies who co-sleep, specifically the balance of the stress hormone cortisol, the control of which is essential for a baby's healthy growth.
 In studies with animals, infants who stayed close to their mothers had higher levels of growth hormones and enzymes necessary for brain and heart growth.
 Also, the physiology of co-sleeping babies is more stable, including more stable temperatures, more regular heart rhythms, and fewer long pauses in breathing than babies who sleep alone.

 Besides physical developmental advantages, co-sleeping may also promote long-term emotional health.
 In long-term follow-up studies of infants who slept with their parents and those who slept alone, the children who co-slept were happier, less anxious, had higher self-esteem, were less likely to be afraid of sleep, had fewer behavioral problems, tended to be more comfortable with intimacy, and were generally more independent as adults.